Duct Leakage Test in Lionville, PA

 A duct leakage test begins with sealing each duct and register using duct mask tape on the supply and return sides.

-After the registers are sealed, we fasten the duct tester to the unit or to a main return.
+After the registers are sealed, we connect the duct tester to either the main HVAC unit or its primary return.

 Schedule Your Duct Leakage Test in Lionville, PA

-We use industry-standard duct blaster equipment and offer on-site guidance to help you pass your test, improve energy efficiency, and safeguard your HVAC system’s long-term health.
+We use industry-standard duct blaster equipment and offer expert on-site guidance to help you pass your test, improve energy efficiency, and protect the long-term health of your HVAC system.

 Serving homeowners, builders, and contractors across Lionville, PA with dependable and energy-efficient testing solutions.